-There is a conflict of interest between RBC GAM or RBC GAM employees' interests and the interests of the Fund if errors (including trading errors) are made without a control process to ensure that they are identified and corrected and that the Fund is made whole.
-RBC GAM controls for these conflicts by the use of policies and procedures that must be followed each time an error is discovered to ensure that an independent assessment is made of the error as well as a determination of the appropriate corrective action.
+There is a conflict of interest between RBC GAM or RBC GAM employees' interests and the interests of the Fund if incidents (including trading errors) are made without a control process to ensure that they are identified and corrected and that the Fund is made whole.
+In order to avoid the perception that RBC GAM could benefit from an incident or the manner in which it is corrected, RBC GAM has adopted policies and procedures that provide a framework for the escalation, reporting and correction of incidents.
+These policies and procedures were designed to ensure that an independent assessment is made of the incident as well as a determination of the appropriate corrective action.